(Disclosure: Some of the links below may be affiliate links)

 These last few years, we have seen a lot of Initial Public Offering (IPO).
 There is a belief that every IPO will return a lot.
 But that is a myth.

-The big problem with that myth is that most of the IPOs we hear about are the successful ones.
+The big problem with that myth is that most of the IPOs we hear about are successful ones.
 We do not hear as much of the failed IPOs.
 But there are more failed IPOS than there are successful ones.

-It is important that your investing strategy on strong facts instead of things that people believe.
+You must base your investing strategy on strong facts instead of things that people believe.
 You should be skeptical when you read things about the stock market.
 Do not let myths hinder your stock market investing!

 What about you?
 What stock market myth did you believe in?
 Do you know any other interesting myth?